mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 ```

-At this point we can recognize that the list comprehension has the characteristics of a function with [variadic arguments](TODO).
+At this point we can recognize that the list comprehension has the characteristics of a function with [variadic arguments](https://en.wikipedia.org/wiki/Variadic_function).
 If we were to write our own `for` using plain functions, we'd have to pass it a list of callbacks to evaluate and a final callback to do the mapping.
-While we aren't necessarily concerned with how we'd implement `for` as a plain function, it's important to recognize aspects that are "different" from "normal" constructs in language.
+While we aren't necessarily concerned with how we'd implement `for` as a plain function, it's important to recognize aspects that are "different" from "normal" constructs in the language.

-One of the great things about the list comprehension is that it allows you to operate on `Enumerable` data structures in fewer passes (usually 1) than by using the `Enum` module.
+One of the great things about the list comprehension is that it allows you to operate on `Enumerable` data structures in fewer passes (usually 1) than when using the `Enum` module.

 We can write our previous example using functions like so: